A World-Class Breast Surgeon in Oregon

 Breast reconstruction attempts to restore a breast to near normal shape, appearance and size following a mastectomy.
 As there are so many different options for breast reconstruction Dr. Jewell invites you to come in and discuss what might be the appropriate plan of reconstruction for you.

-An individual’s reconstruction may be the use of an implant following tissue expansion technique; or flaps following a lumpectomy and radiation.
-We also understand that a woman who is in the process of breast cancer survival might be looking for less invasive procedures that require the least amount of recovery and downtime.
-Expanders are an option for many women.
-It can be placed beneath the chest muscle and is filled with sterile saline solution over many weeks, creating enough healthy tissue to cover the breast mound.
-The tissue expander is then replaced with a new implant that feels and is shaped like a breast.
-After a few months, Dr. Jewell can reconstruct a nipple and tattooing can be done to color the areola.
-Dr. Jewell also performs surgery on the opposite-side breast to help it match the size of the reconstructed breast.
+Some women who are in the process of breast cancer survival might be looking for procedures that are less invasive flap reconstruction and require the least amount of recovery and downtime.
+Expanders may be a good option.
+The expander is placed beneath the chest muscle and is gradually filled with sterile saline solution over many weeks, creating enough healthy tissue to cover the reconstructed breast mound.
+The tissue expander is then replaced with a breast implant that is shaped and feels like a breast.
+After a few months, Dr. Jewell can reconstruct a nipple; tattooing can be done to color the areola.
+Dr. Jewell also performs surgery on the opposite breast, if necessary, to help it match the size of the reconstructed breast.

 What about flap reconstruction?

 Flap reconstruction can be done; however, there are many pros and cons that are based on your body type, breast cancer surgery and subsequent breast cancer treatments.
 This type of decision is best explained on an individual basis of breast cancer care.